cyrixmorten/parse-angular-crud-demo/README.md

 And finally the View that talks to GuardCtrl can be found at `/partials/crud/guards.html`

-The following part of `/js/app.js` ensures that the Controller `CRUDCtrl` is a parent for `GuardCtrl`:
+The following part of `/js/app.js` ensures that the Controller `CRUDCtrl` is a parent of `GuardCtrl`:

 	segment('crud', {templateUrl: 'partials/crud.html', controller: 'CRUDCtrl'}).
     within().